-- DO/FOR directive can take PRIVATE and FIRSTPRIVATE clauses which refer to the scope of the loop. - Other clauses will be discussed in the next session. - Note that the parallel loop index variable is PRIVATE by default other loop indices are private by default in Fortran, but not in C. - PARALLEL DO/FOR directive can take all clauses available for PARALLEL directive.
+- DO/FOR directive can take PRIVATE, FIRSTPRIVATE and REDUCTION clauses which refer to the scope of the loop. - Note that the parallel loop index variable is PRIVATE by default - other loop indices are private by default in Fortran, but not in C. - PARALLEL DO/FOR directive can take all clauses available for PARALLEL directive.